 System for Cross-domain Identity Management (SCIM)

-SCIM works with SSO and allows you to automatically provision and manage users of your Enterprise account through your Identity Provider (IdP).
+SCIM works with SSO and allows you to automatically provision and manage users of your Enterprise plan through your Identity Provider (IdP).
 With SCIM enabled, you can add users to particular teams and remove them, update user details and emails, deactivate and reactivate users from within the Identity Provider of your choice.
-SCIM automates the exchange of user information between Miro and your IdP basically allowing you to manage your employees' access to the Miro account centrally from the IdP.
+SCIM automates the exchange of user information between Miro and your IdP basically allowing you to manage your employees' access to your Enterprise plan centrally from the IdP.

 SCIM provisioning in Miro SSO settings

-- newly registered users in your domain can request access to your account
+- newly registered users in your domain can request access to your subscription

-- newly registered users in your domain automatically join your account
+- newly registered users in your domain automatically join your subscription

-- newly registered users in your domain automatically join your account and users in your domain are not allowed to create new Miro accounts.
+- newly registered users in your domain automatically join your subscription and users in your domain are not allowed to create new Miro teams

 Domain control in Miro Security settings